oneskychai/climate-change/report.md

 ![](report_files/figure-gfm/historic-co2-350000-years-ago-1.png)<!-- -->

-We see in the period around 130,000 years ago that took over 11,000 years for CO<sub>2</sub> levels to rise from 195 ppmv to 285 ppmv:
+We see in the period around 130,000 years ago that it took over 11,000 years for CO<sub>2</sub> levels to rise from 195 ppmv to 285 ppmv:

 ![](report_files/figure-gfm/historic-co2-130000-years-ago-1.png)<!-- -->